-ArcGIS Pro displays your raster data with the most appropriate renderer according to the raster properties (such as number of bands, source type, pixel type, and statistics) and metadata that is available.
-You can control the default rendering in the Options window by changing the settings on the Appearance tab under Raster and Imagery.
+ArcGIS Pro displays raster data with the most appropriate renderer according to the raster properties (such as number of bands, source type, pixel type, and statistics) and metadata that is available.
+You can control the default rendering in the Options window by changing the settings on Raster and Imagery > Appearance.

 You can interactively choose different rendering methods based on your display and analysis needs once the raster data is added to the display.
-You can change these methods on the Appearance tab or in the Symbology pane.
+You can change these methods in the Symbology pane or on the Raster Layer, Mosaic Layer, or Image Service Layer tab.
 To preserve the rendering properties you've set, you can save a layer file (*.lyrx).

 All raster datasets and mosaic datasets include a Source Type property, such as elevation or thematic, that describes the data.
 This property affects how the data is rendered.
 For example, for elevation, the default resampling method is bilinear and the default stretch is minimum-maximum.
 For thematic, nearest neighbor resampling is used with a standard deviation stretch.
 If the value is Processed, no stretch is applied.